Home » pallet projects » Portable Folding DIY Pallet Bar – great for weddings, tailgating and more!

 Plan B!

-To make the cut off end match the other end, I used a scrap 1x that I found.
+To make the cut-off end match the other end, I used a scrap 1x that I found.

-Add Cleats to Bar Top
+Add Cleats to the Bar Top

 If you look closely, you can see the insert here in the middle front of the pallet bar.